Brownie Crinkle Cookies

 image of ingredients laid out to make brownie crinkle cookies

-Instant Espresso Powder
+Instant Espresso or Coffee Powder

 All-Purpose Flour

-Just be sure to stir the batter really well to help give it structure.
-It needs extra help since it doesn’t have any gluten!
+Just be sure to stir the batter really well to help give it structure, and let the batter sit for 30 minutes before baking the cookies.

-Also, let the batter sit for 30 minutes before baking the cookies.
 This helps the flour absorb moisture from the batter and prevents the cookies from having a gritty texture.

 How Many Cookies Does This Brownie Cookie Recipe Make?

 This recipe makes 12 pretty large cookies.
-Once they’re baked, they’re about 3 inches in diameter and each cookie is made with 3 Tbsp of cookie dough.
+Once they’re baked, they’re about 3 inches in diameter, and each cookie is made with 3 Tbsp of cookie dough.

 If you want to make smaller cookies or use a smaller cookie scoop, decrease the bake time based on the size of the cookie.